bigskysoftware/_hyperscript/www/docs.md

   end
 ~~~

-Note that `end` can often be omitted for both features and statements if either
+The `end` terminator can often be omitted for both features and statements if either of these conditions hold:

 * The script ends:
   ~~~ html